RileyKenyon/RileyKenyon.github.io/pages/personal.md

 /img/2019/marchingband.jpg
 {% endcapture %}
 {% include elements/carousel-custom.html %}
-Outside of academia and my career I enjoy bowling, tinkering with electronics, and home improvement.
+In my free time I enjoy bowling, tinkering with electronics, and home improvement.
 Throughout my undergrad I was involved the Golden Buffalo Marching Band as the baritone section leader.
 My most memorable experiences in college were traveling with the band to support the football and basketball teams.